-Panormo is situated about 20km east of Rethymnon city, in the province of Milopotamos.
+Panormo is situated about 20km east of Rethymnon City, in the province of Milopotamos.
 It is a tranquil seaside village, which has met a fast development during the last decades, without however losing its traditional character.
-The wild beauty of the pure Cretan landscape, the picturesque village, the beautiful beaches and easy access have contributed to this development.
+The wild beauty of the pure Cretan landscape, the picturesque village, the beautiful beaches, and easy access have contributed to this development.

 In Panormo there are actually two main beaches and a few smaller ones.
-As its Greek name implies (means place with natural port), Panormos is a natural harbor with calm water.
+As its Greek name implies (means a place with a natural port), Panormos is a natural harbor with calm water.
 The harbor (Limanaki) beach serves as the port of the area.
 It is sandy and the sea has clear water.
-It is ideal for families with small children, as it is shallow and it's cement pier protects it from waves.
-It is well organized with umbrellas, showers, water sports and many options for accommodation and food around.
+It is ideal for families with small children, as it is shallow and its cement pier protects it from waves.
+It is well organized with umbrellas, showers, water sports, and many options for accommodation and food around.
 Adjacent, on the east, there is a smaller sandy unorganized beach, not preferred by swimmers.

-Brief history of area
+Brief history of the area

-Panormo is situated in a historic place and is believed to be on the site of the ancient city Panormus.
-The existence of an ancient city is confirmed by the discovery of the imposing basilica of St. Sophia (around 6th AD Century) 500m southwest of the village.
-The basilica is considered as one of the greatest Christian churches in Greece and the largest in West Crete.
+Panormo is situated in a historic place and is believed to be on the site of the ancient city of Panormus.
+The existence of an ancient city is confirmed by the discovery of the imposing basilica of St. Sophia (around the 6th AD Century) 500m southwest of the village.
+The basilica is considered one of the greatest Christian churches in Greece and the largest in West Crete.
 Moreover, Panormos is called Kastelli of Milopotamos (i.e. Castle of Milopotamos), because it was fortified by the Genoese, who conquered it in 1206.
 The fort, however, fell a few years later at the hands of Venetians.
-Traces of the fort of Milopotamos are still visible next to the harbor.
+Traces of the Fort of Milopotamos are still visible next to the harbor.